Lessons for those entering the workplace as a fresh grad

 Sense-checking

-While it is important to be thorough with your work, mistakes happen.
-Nor should you let the need for 100% accuracy slow you down for all tasks (albeit the really pivotal pieces of work may require that).
+While it is important to be thorough with your work, mistakes are ineluctable.
+You should not let the need for 100% accuracy slow you down for all tasks (although the really pivotal pieces of work may require that).
 Be aware of how important a piece of work is and use that to estimate how much time you should spend sense-checking.
-Data in an excel sheet is especially difficult to scrutinise, but using logic to analyse numbers helps – always look for sudden outliers and zoom in on those, rather than trying to parse every single cell.
+For data-heavy work like spreadsheets, using logic to analyse numbers helps – always look for sudden outliers and zoom in on those, rather than trying to parse every single cell.

 Some bosses will say that they want solutions, not problems.
-However, it is not ideal to sit on a problem in the hopes that you can resolve it.
+However, it is not ideal to spin your wheels on a problem when escalating it could get it resolved.
 The sweet spot is somewhere between a problem and solution.
 Set a time limit for yourself to solve a problem, and then go with the initial hypothesis of what solution might be found, before bringing it up to your manager.

 Ask for feedback